-- A. The Board approved a Letter of Agreement between Creative Health Services, Spring City, PA and the Spring-Ford Area School District.
-Creative Health will provide Student Assistance Program (SAP) Liaison assistance including the provision of consultant services, student assessments and parent assistance based on the Student Assistance Program (SAP) referrals and student support groups for the 2021-2022 school year.
-There is no cost to the district for these services. - B. The Board approved the 2021-2022 Title I, Part A, Federal Programs Grant Improving Basic Programs, in the amount of \$491,839.00, the 2021-2022 Title II, Part A, Federal

-Programs Grant - Supporting Effective Instruction, in the amount of \$128,060.00, and the 2021-2022 Title IV, Part A, Student Support and Academic Enrich-ment Grants, in the amount of \$43,859.00.

-- C. The Board approved renewing the contract between Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
+- A. Administration recommends approval of a Letter of Agreement between Creative Health Services, Spring City, PA and the Spring-Ford Area School District.
+Creative Health will provide Student Assistance Program (SAP) Liaison assistance including the provision of consultant services, student assessments and parent assistance based on the Student Assistance Program (SAP) referrals and student support groups for the 2021-2022 - B. Administration recommends approval of the 2021-2022 Title I, Part A, Federal Programs Grant Improving Basic Programs, in the amount of \$491,839.00, the 2021-2022 Title II, Part A, Federal Programs Grant Supporting Effective Instruction, in the amount of \$128,060.00, and the 2021-2022 Title IV, Part A, Student Support and Academic Enrichment Grants, in the amount of \$43,859.00. - C. Administration recommends approval of renewing the contract between Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
 This membership includes 40 student seats (20 in the fall semester and 20 in the spring semester).
-The contract will be paid from the Curriculum Budget and shall not exceed \$5,700.00. - D. The Board approved the Memorandum of Understanding between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the provision of Title I Services for Holy Cross Regional Catholic non-public schools.
+The contract will be paid from the Curriculum Budget and shall not exceed \$5,700.00. - D. Administration recommends approval of the Memorandum of Understanding between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the provision of Title I Services for Holy Cross Regional Catholic non-public schools.

-X. CONFERENCES AND WORKSHOPS
+IX.
+CONFERENCES AND WORKSHOPS